kti25/SQL/README.md

 # Good References
 Anything that you do not find above you can google or use this reference: https://stackoverflow.com

 Be careful as there can be small differences in sql types.
-We will be using postresql.
+We will be using postresql/SQLlite.